boriside/hackathon-magenta-voice/README.md

 * V Lehrer sagt: Sehr gut.
 Dann habe ich andere Frage: Was ist das für eine Figur?
 * Eltern/Kind: Spiel beenden!

-## Pre requisite to integrate Magenta Speaker with VR room:
+## Pre requisite to integrate Magenta Speaker with VR room (future work):

 User needs to register himself before using the APP.
 Its a One time process when user procures a new speaker.
 Registration is done following three simple steps

-1) Login To portal using Google / Facebook account
+1) Create an account in the Virtual Teacher Portal
-2) Register the Magenta speaker
+2) Register the Magenta speaker there
-3) A URL will be generated automatically for the VR room.
+3) A User Profile will be linked to a URL for the VR room.
-User will follow this URL every time when they need to use the virtual-teacher.

 ## Current Limitaion - Scope for Future work
 Portal and user registration feature is not developed as part of the Hackathon.
 Hence, only one virtual room exists and only a single user can use it at a time currently.
 This limitation will be addressed once user registration functionality is developed.
+Please contact us if you notice undesired behaviour of the Virtual Teacher - the reason might be that we are testing simultaneously or we need to clean up the backend.

 [![Watch the video](https://res.cloudinary.com/ideation/image/upload/w_1920,c_fit,q_auto,f_auto,dpr_auto/ouqmyj3oy5klffsshhzr)](https://www.youtube.com/watch?v=mXDeAB8i0bo)